Make Money Jobs & Careers

 fizkes/Adobe Businessman getting tired while using laptop

-To fight ageism in the workplace, first, do what’s within your control.
-Continue to keep up with learning, technology, and education — which can boost your bank account too.
+First, do what you can to fight ageism in the workplace.
+Then, continue to keep up with learning, technology, and education — which can help you build wealth, too.

 However, if you believe you are the victim of ageism in the workplace, don’t hesitate to keep a log of the offenses occurring and prepare your case to take to a supervisor or human resources.